 Infrared Light Sensor

 The third and final type of wall-mounted sensor currently in the game is the Infrared Light Sensor.
 Much like the Motion Sensor, it will light up when a player or a ghost passes in front of it.
-However, it can’t be read from the van, but it is also a more powerful source of light than the Motion Sensor.
-As such, it can be useful for lighting up rooms in emergencies or to help with navigation, but is overall one of the weakest tools in the arsenal.
+However, it can’t be read from the van, but it is also a much more powerful source of light than the Motion Sensor.

 Head Mounted Camera

 Just as the name implies, the Head Mounted Camera can be worn by players without taking up an inventory slot, and they are particularly useful in situations where one of the players stays behind in the van to monitor the map and ghost activity.
 They are also a good way to detect ghost orbs without having to deploy regular Video Cameras, provided that there’s someone in the van to monitor the live feed.

 The Ouija Board is a unique piece of equipment that cannot be bought and only has a 33% chance of spawning on every map.
 Should the players find it, it can provide very useful information, although using it also carries a big risk.

 Namely, asking a question has a 67% chance of the ghost answering and a 33% chance of it becoming angry and more aggressive.
 Not only that, but each successful question asked will also lower the player’s Sanity by 5-10% (unless the ghost is a Demon) and angering the ghost via the board will cause a massive 40% Sanity drop (even if the ghost is a Demon).

 That said the Ouija Board is a high-risk, high-reward item that can greatly help or hinder a mission, and it’s always a gamble as to which of the two outcomes using it will lead to.